Eric-Alain/dodgeball-ottawa/src/pages/index.md

     java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 This is an edit via identity...
+landingBox:
+  image: /img/erik-mclean-f7wx87zs4fu-unsplash.jpg
+  title: Dodgeball Ottawa
+  subheading: Delivering a premium dodgeball experience in Ottawa since 2013
+sections:
+  - image: /img/spencer-landing.jpg
+    heading: About us
+    description: >-
+      Founded in 2013 by Spencer Sarault, Dodgeball Ottawa is the embodiment of a simple vision:

+      Assembling the best in Ottawa and improving together.

+      This vision has led Spencer on an incredible journey; taking him, and other DBO members, across the globe in pursuit of playing dodgeball at the highest caliber.
+    button:
+      text: Read more
+      linkLocation: "#"
+title: Great coffee with a conscience
 main:
   heading: Great coffee with no compromises
   description: >